-- You anticipate that the Observation Value of the Underlying Stock will be less than the Coupon Barrier on each Coupon Observation Date. - You wish to make an investment that cannot be automatically called prior to maturity or you anticipate that the Ending Value will be below the Threshold Value. - You seek an uncapped return on your investment or seek participation in the Underlying Stock. - You seek principal repayment or preservation of capital. - You seek to receive dividends or other distributions paid on the Underlying Stock. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes or to take our credit risk as issuer of the notes.
+- You anticipate that the Observation Value of the Market Measure will be less than its Coupon Barrier on most or all of the Coupon Observation Date, especially close to the end of the term of the notes. - You want to hold your notes for the full term. - You seek an uncapped return on your investment or seek participation in the Market Measure or any Basket Stock. - You believe that the notes will not be automatically called and the Ending Value will be below the Threshold Value. - You seek principal repayment or preservation of capital. - You want to receive dividends or other distributions paid on the Basket Stocks. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes or to take our credit risk as issuer of the notes.